|8 October, 2020||Filled under Previous Events, Uncategorized||

 A substantial consensus already exists around the woeful inadequacy of the UK’s housing supply and its status as one of the most geographically unbalanced economies in western Europe.
 In March this year, Chancellor Rishi Sunak committed £640 billion capital investment to honour the Tory’s 2019 election promise to level up the British economy and create the conditions for a market to deliver 1 million new homes in lifetime of this government.
 Six months ago the new Tory government seemed intent on ripping up the fiscal rulebook to cement its new class coalition in Britain’s left behind towns and regions.
 However, as previously discussed in the Liverpool Salon, there is every possibility that this commitment will not be honoured and that Britain’s problems will intensify as the long term economic and social impacts of the global pandemic become clear.

 On the other hand, mass housing, whether volume housebuilding in suburbia or Militant-built houses in Liverpool, has frequently been dismissed and derided for its poor design and quality.
-How will we ever reach a consensus on beauty?
+Does mass housebuilding mitigate against building beautiful houses?
+How can architects, planners and citizens ever reach a consensus on beauty?
 And might the question obscure other more objective political questions about property ownership, access to jobs to enable economic freedom, access to finance and the safety of existing housing stock?
 Continuing to explore Britain’s changing political landscape, The Liverpool Salon invites you to discuss the philosophical meaning of Beauty and the politics of development and planning.

 Dr Michael Owens is a London-based researcher, writer and lecturer focusing on urban development and the life of cities.
 He is a strategic advisor to Bow Arts Trust, one of the UK’s largest artist studio providers.
 He also teaches undergraduate programmes for students from the University of California who are studying abroad in London, and runs bespoke programmes for international visitors.
 He formerly worked for the Mayor of London and played a senior role in London planning and development, including the development of the site for the 2012 London Olympic Games.